 where $r_0$ is the characteristic distance sensitivity and $f_{\rm max}$ is the frequency at the end of the inspiral phase.
-For the ET triangular configuration consisting of three detectors, the combined effective SNR is given as:
+For the ET triangular configuration consisting of three detectors, the combined effective S/N is given as

-where the effective antenna response function $\Theta_{\rm eff}$ is:
+where the effective antenna response function $\Theta_{\rm eff}$ is